 When your actions and thoughts aren’t congruent, or if you aren’t managing your leadership brand and it doesn’t represent your true self, you’re bound for trouble.
 It’s possible that what you stand for isn’t valued in your organization and that you fear conflict if you presented a more authentic representation of yourself.
 If that’s the case, you need to find another workplace.

-Does one or more of these 3 signs your leadership brand isn’t working sounds all too familiar?
+Do any of these 3 signs your leadership brand isn’t working sound familiar?
 Don’t despair.
 You’re already thinking about how to enhance and align your leadership brand, which is a step that many people never take.
 Go a step further and start incorporating practices that will nurture the leadership brand you want.
 It’s not too late, and the payoff will be worth it.